Groundwater

 For questions about groundwater, please contact us at 512-936-0871.

-Soliciting Stakeholder Ideas for Research Projects to Support Groundwater Modeling and Brackish Resources Aquifer Characterization System (BRACS)
+Soliciting Stakeholder Ideas for Research Projects to Support Groundwater Modeling (GM) and Brackish Resources Aquifer Characterization System (BRACS)

-The Texas Water Development Board (TWDB) is soliciting ideas for research projects related to groundwater modeling and brackish groundwater resources in the state of Texas.
-Check out more details and access the form to submit ideas for each on the following pages:
+The Texas Water Development Board (TWDB) is soliciting ideas for research projects to support groundwater modeling and brackish groundwater research in the state of Texas.
+The intent of this TWDB solicitation is to provide stakeholders the opportunity to provide the Groundwater Modeling (GM) and the Brackish Resources Aquifer Characterization System (BRACS) Departments with potential research projects ideas.

 Recent reports and programs